brantondemoss/brantondemoss.github.io/research/grokking/index.md

 <center> Branton DeMoss, Silvia Sapora, Jakob Foerster, Nick Hawes, Ingmar Posner </br> <a href="https://arxiv.org/">ar$\chi$iv</a></center>
 </br>
 ![](fig1.png)
-*In grokking experiments, the unregularized network's complexity rises at it memorizes the training data, and remains high, never generalizing.
+*In grokking experiments, the unregularized network's complexity rises and remains high as it memorizes the training data, never generalizing.
 The regularized network's complexity similarly rises, but as it groks and generalization occurs, the complexity falls.*

 When can we say a neural network “understands” the task it has learned?
 If one network “understands” its training data better than another, shouldn’t it generalize better?
-To answer these questions, we study networks which suddenly transition from memorization to perfect generalization: the “grokking” phenomenon first reported in [Power et al](https://arxiv.org/abs/2201.02177).
+To answer these questions, we study networks which suddenly transition from memorization to perfect generalization: the “grokking” phenomenon first reported by [Power et al](https://arxiv.org/abs/2201.02177).
 We introduce a new way to measure the complexity of neural networks based on *lossy compression* and Kolmogorov complexity, and use this framework to track the complexity dynamics of neural networks which grok.
 We find a characteristic **rise and fall of complexity** in the networks, which corresponds to memorization followed by generalization.